-How prepared are you and your family for expected/unexpected out-of-pocket expenses?
+How prepared are you and your family for expected/unexpected out-of-pocket health, dental and/or vision expenses?

-- With a HDHP you may use the HSA (medical, dental and/or vision expenses) or Limited Purpose FSA (dental, vision and post-medical deductible expenses) to set aside pre-tax earnings to help pay for qualifying out-of-pocket expenses.
+- With a HDHP you may use the HSA (medical, dental and/or vision expenses) or Limited Purpose Flexible Spending Account (FSA) (dental, vision and post-medical deductible expenses) to set aside pre-tax earnings to help pay for qualifying out-of-pocket expenses.

-- With a Non-HDHP Health Plan you may set aside earnings in a Health Care Flexible Spending Account (pre-tax) for out-of-pocket expenses.
+- With a Non-HDHP Health Plan you may set aside pre-tax earnings in a Health Care FSA (pre-tax) or after-tax earnings in a personal account for out-of-pocket expenses.